 The Ride Safer Travel Vest is head and shoulders above the rest in terms of bulk, weighing-in at a featherlite 500g.
 It’s the go-to-restraint for savvy taxi-taking parents in Singapore.
 For little travellers over 3 yrs (or weighing 13kg+), it can be whipped on while flagging a cab and secured in a jiffy with a seatbelt once you’ve jumped in.
 It’s obviously not as secure as a car seat, but is still a safe option.
 Available from Mothercare, Taxi Baby and Kid on the Move for RRP $229.

 So you’ve selected your safety device of choice, now it’s all about using it to the best of its ability.
-First of all, read all the instructions and do a dry run to make sure you know how to install it correctly.
-Most baby gear seems to be designed to be parent proof so take your time (and a swig of wine).
+First of all, read all the instructions and do a practice run to make sure you know how to install it correctly.
+Most baby gear seems to be designed to be parent-proof, so take your time.

 Once you’ve ordered the cab and you’re waiting the requisite two to five minutes for the cab to arrive (bless this country and its readily available taxis), prepare said instrument of restraint.
 Don the harness or unzip that backpack so you’re all ready to slip through the seatbelt.
 Leave the taxi door wide open until you’re all sorted to avoid taxi uncle zooming off mid-click.
 Where at all possible, sit next to your little buddy.
 And if all else fails, consider taking public transport – the kids will love a bus or MRT ride!

 Like this story?
 Here’s more we think you’ll enjoy!

 Is taxi travel in Singapore safe for babies and kids?
 Here’s what you need to know

 11 best support groups for new mothers in Singapore